kohkimakimoto/chef-for-centos/README.md

 # Chef for CentOS

 Sample chef repository and installation steps document for CentOS6.

-You don't use chef-server.
-You only use chef-solo and git.
+At this repository you don't use chef-server.
+You only use chef-solo and git command in the custom bash script `chef-host`.

-# Uage
+# Usage

 Following will build your CentOS sever environment in easy several steps.